 Thanks to the hard work of MACHE and others over the years, Minnesota homeschoolers may claim an exemption from MN sales taxes when purchasing items used to perform the educational functions of their homeschool.
-We have researched what homeschoolers must do in order to enjoy this exemption.
+We have researched what homeschoolers must do in order to enjoy this exemption, and hundreds of our customers have successfully completed this process without any problems.
 While we have done our best to accurately convey this information below, it is important that you read this DISCLAIMER before proceeding.

 What kind of items may be exempt from MN Sales Taxes for homeschoolers?
 The Minnesota Department of Revenue has written the following:

 What items can a home school buy exempt from tax?

 The items must be used to perform the educational functions of the home school.
 This includes items such as books, pens, pencils, paper, and school supplies used exclusively for educational purposes.

 The exemption does not apply to purchases of meals, lodging, or to purchases or leases of motor vehicles.
 General home furnishings such as kitchen tables and chairs, beds, sofas, and fixtures are taxable.
 Utilities and telephone services are also taxable since these items are needed for the home regardless of whether or not the family has a home school.

 |Purchases of items such as computers, software, VCRs, and TVs, by a home school for use exclusively in its educational functions are exempt.
 However, these items are taxable if purchased for personal or recreational use by the family.|